knulli-cfw/knulli.org/docs/faq/knulli.md

 ### Q: Where can I download the latest version?

 A: You will find the latest version of KNULLI on our [Releases page](https://github.com/knulli-cfw/distribution/releases/latest).
-Find the download for your device in the `Installation Package Downloads` section and follow the [Installation guide](../play/install) to install KNULLI on your device.
+Find the download for your device in the `Installation Package Downloads` section and follow the [Quick Start Guide](../../play/quick-start) to install KNULLI on your device.
 If your device is not listed there, please be patient - there is no public release of KNULLI for your device available, yet.

 ---